5 Reasons Why to Fall in Love with Morocco

 Getting Lost in the Medinas

 The Medinas are the historic heart of every city in Morocco: part residential area, part shopping center, part food market.
-Here you will find winding and twisting streets where shops and restaurants.
+Here, you will find winding and twisting streets where shops and restaurants are located.
 Markets and houses all line the streets in buildings that seem too close together and too old to get up much longer.

-As someone who loves to lose yourself, the medinas are the heavens.
+As someone who loves losing yourself, I believe the medinas are the heavens.
 Spend hours walking through them, making right-hand corners.
 Doubling, walking through squares and streets that looked familiar.
-And finding your way to lose yourself on purpose.
+And you are finding your way to lose yourself on purpose.
 Losing yourself in the labyrinthine alleys of Morocco’s ancient medinas is part of the experience.

 Visiting Marrakech